B-Tshehla/alx-system_engineering-devops/README.md

-#working with basics of shell
+working with basics of shell
-#First executable script will print the path of the working director,
+First executable script will print the path of the working director